The upfront cost of an adoption should never come between a child and a permanent, loving family.

-Gift of Adoption will provide up to $15,000 to complete the adoption of any Holt family who has been matched with a child and needs financial assistance to bring their waiting child home.
+Gift of Adoption will provide up to $15,000 to help any Holt family who has been matched with a child and needs financial assistance to complete their adoption.

 “For 25 years, Gift of Adoption volunteers and donors have made adoption a philanthropic priority — reminding us that you don’t have to adopt to give a child a loving permanent family,” said Pam Devereux, CEO of Gift of Adoption.